 However, in order to say that the patentee's product is a competing product with the infringing product, it is only required that both products have consumers in common and it is not required that the patentee's product has the same function and effect as the function and effect of the patent in question.
 In addition, the elements of whether the arm can easily be inserted or removed or whether a massage recipient can easily stand up and sit, which are related to the function and effect of Inventions C, are the elements to be considered when a consumer selects a product; however, it is not a factor to distinguish consumers of a chair-type massage machine.
-Further, requiring it to be a product that shows the function and effect of Inventions C is equivalent to requiring it to be a product that worked the patented invention as a requirement for applying Article 102, paragraph (2) of the Patent Act.
+Further, requiring it to be a product that worked the patented invention as a requirement for applying Article 102, paragraph (2) of the Patent Act.
 Therefore, it is not appropriate.